uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 [//]: # (Alex: I started thinking through user "questions" and relating them to particular groups of endpoints in our API and thinking through how users would expect to move between parts of the product.
 It's old and maybe needs some dust removed, but it was done while thinking through the idea of the Data Lake.
 The relevant section of the feature doc is here: https://docs.google.com/document/d/1UjQjvUuasmfe_5iaEfqjFzLTHsC-8EXXNYCSyP0-k_s/edit?tab=t.0#heading=h.xp6x9p5szrmw)

 ## Searching for Data from the Data Portal
-The Gen3 software stack offers a data portal service that creates a website with graphical tools for performing the basic functionality of a data commons, like browsing data in projects, building patient cohorts across projects, downloading metadata or data files for cohorts, and building database queries.
-The data portal relies on the same [API queries][API instructions] that you can explore directly if you prefer.
+Gen3 offers a data portal service that creates a website with graphical tools for performing the basic functionality of a data commons, like browsing data in projects, building patient cohorts across projects, downloading metadata or data files for cohorts, and building database queries.

+While this may vary from system to system, to find data in a data commons you can follow a general workflow of 1) Discover data in a mesh or commons using the Discovery Page, 2) Request Access to data using system specific solution, 3) Explore files in the Exploration Page, and 4) Export data to workspace or download locally depending on the requirements of your system.
+Instead of using the Discovery and Exploration pages you could instead use the [API][API instructions] for locating data of interest.

+### Discovery Page

+In many data commons or meshes the first place to explore your data will be on a Discovery Page.
+This typically includes public metadata about projects to make it discoverable.
+The Discovery Page can also be used to store publication information, DOI metadata, or FHIR metadata.
+Users should be able to search based on free text or filter based on tags and can determine whether they have sufficient authorization to access file for a given project.

+![Animation showing how to navigate around the Discovery page][Discovery Page]

+The [Discovery Page][BRH Discovery] provides users a venue to search and find studies and datasets displayed on the Biomedical Research Hub.
+Users can **browse through the publicly accessible study-level metadata** without requiring authorization.

+> Use text-based search, faceted search, and tags to rapidly and efficiently find relevant studies, discover new datasets across multiple resources, and easily export selected data files to the analysis workspace.
+Browse through datasets and study-level metadata and find studies using tags, advanced search, or the free text search field.

+![The Discovery Page of the Biomedical Research Hub.][img Discover grid]

 ### Exploration Page
 The primary tool for exploring data within a Gen3 data commons is the Exploration Page, which offers faceted search of data across projects, for example, https://gen3.datacommons.io/explorer.
 This page can be accessed from the /explorer endpoint or the top navigation bar, by clicking on the “Exploration” icon.